Settings

 attribute is set in the base Spider class after the spider

 is initialized.
-If you want to use the settings before the initialization
+If you want to use settings before the initialization

 (e.g., in your spider’s __init__()